This section covers the basic installation of PowerDNS. Execute these steps on all of your Instances (primary and secondary).

 Initialize the database server by running the interactive setup wizard:

-mysql_secure_installationYou are prompted with the following questions:
+mysql_secure_installationYou will be prompted with the following questions:

 - Enter current password for root: Press